- Creating a new board

 To create a query that shows all events over the last seven days, do the following:

-- Click the Explore icon in the navigation bar.
+- Click Explore in the navigation bar.
 The Interana default query page appears.

 - Select a dataset from the drop-down list in the top left corner.
 Your available datasets will be for your company data.
 In our example, we chose a dataset called movies.